Lincoln-Masetla/Image-bookstore/README.md

 ### Assessment.BE-V2
 This is another approach I took using clean architecture
-1. Currently you have to add books manually on the database NB TODO Create a script to seed books
+1. Currently you have to add books manually on the database
+### NB TODO Create a script to seed books to database

 Enjoy!!!